$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: The higher--spin dilaton supergravity

 Under the specified boundary conditions, the canonical boundary charges $\mathcal{Q}_a[\lambda]$ are both well-defined and integrable, allowing the fields $\mathcal{L}$ and $\mathcal{G}$ to be interpreted as conserved charges.
 Likewise, the charges $\mathcal{Q}_x[\lambda]$ associated with the dilaton sector are also integrable, enabling a similar interpretation for $\mathcal{X}$ and $\mathcal{Y}$.

-Importantly, these gauge transformations provide key insights into the structure of the asymptotic symmetry algebra~\cite{Banados:1998pi}.
+Importantly, these gauge transformations provide key insights into the structure of the ASA~\cite{Banados:1998pi}.
 By analyzing the behavior of these asymptotic symmetries, one can determine the integral form of the variation of the canonical boundary charges,

 These canonical boundary charges serve as a fundamental tool in characterizing the asymptotic operator product expansion at the conformal boundary:

 These operator product expansions define the classical $\mathcal{N}=1$ superconformal algebra, which extends the Virasoro algebra through the inclusion of the spin-$\tfrac{3}{2}$ current $\mathcal{G}$.
 In particular, the operator product~\eqref{eq:ope23} captures the interaction between the spin--2 and spin--$\tfrac{3}{2}$ modes.